 The segment opens with the titular character among several new recruits under the strict watch of Sgt.
 Deegan (voiced by Wade Williams).
 While under his regime, Kilowog and his fellow rookies are subjected to brutal survival-of-the-fittest tests and each one requires them to do so without the help of their rings.

 From avoiding fierce lava and crumbling cliffs within an active volcano to being dropped off next to a fierce whirlpool, Kilowog and company get all the harsh training they can handle.
 So much so that he even dives in and saves fellow rookie Tomar-Re (bottom middle and voiced by James Arnold Taylor) from drowning within the fierce riptide.

-Finally on one particular evening, Kilowog confronts Deegan for his vicious training regime and that he seems to get an enjoyment out of their misery.
+Finally on one particular evening, Kilowog confronts Deegan on his vicious training regime and for seemingly getting some enjoyment out of their misery.
 This makes the sergeant retaliate by smacking Kilowog around, causing a brief scuffle to occur as Deegan has little trouble bringing his titanic trainee down.
-Shortly afterwards, they get contacted and find out that the Khunds are attacking the capitol area of the planet Chiraka and that they’re the closest ones to said crisis.
+Shortly afterwards, they get contacted and find out that the Khunds are attacking the capitol area of the planet Chiraka.
+Not only that, but they’re the closest ones to said crisis.
 As such, the recruits get their rings back and fly off to take care of the situation.

 Upon arrival, the Green Lanterns find the Khunds ravaging the native Chirakans.
 Deegan orders his recruits to help out the innocent bystanders while he takes care of the attacking forces.
 As such, he forms a barrier around the invading army.